capesstack/capes/README.md

 # Cyber Analytics Platform and Examination System (CAPES)
 ![capes logo](http://capesstack.io/capes_logo.png)

+**People ask from time-to-time what help is needed - documentation.
+If you see documentation that is wrong, be it grammar, incorrect guidance, or missing; please consider doing a PR correcting it.
+I will gladly give contributor status to anyone who does anything to make this project easier for people to get started.**

 This is the project page for the CAPES project (in order of priority).

 CAPES is an operational-focused service hub for segmented, self-hosted, and offline (if necessary) incident response, intelligence analysis, and hunt operations.